Ultrasound Technician Certification

 Certification Ensures Current Knowledge in the Field

-Most certified ultrasound technicians must complete continuing education credits within a certain timeframe.
+Most certified ultrasound technicians must complete continuing education credits within a certain timeframe to renew their certification.
 This enables ultrasound technicians to stay current on recent trends in the field.

 Ability to Specialize in a Particular Area